 From the Oscar-winning team behind “Man on Wire,” Project Nim tells the story of the chimpanzee who was the focus of a landmark experiment to show that an ape could learn to communicate with language if raised and nurtured like a human child.
 Combining recent testimony from key participants with dramatic imagery and newly discovered archival film from the 1970s, the feature documentary follows Nim’s extraordinary journey through human society, chronicling his enduring impact on the people he meets.

 Winner of the World Cinema Documentary Directing Award at the 2011 Sundance Film Festival and based on the book “Nim Chimpsky: The Chimp Who Would Be Human,” by Elizabeth Hess, Project Nim is an unflinching and unsentimental biography of an animal that science tried to make human.
-What it reveals about his true nature – and humanity’s – is comic, revealing and profoundly unsettling.
+What it reveals about his true nature – and humanity’s – is comic, revealing, and profoundly unsettling.

 In 1973, at the Institute for Primate Studies in Oklahoma, a baby chimp is born.
-A few days later, his mother is knocked down by a tranquilizer, and her screaming baby seized and placed into the arms of a new human “mother.”
+A few days later, his mother is knocked down by a tranquilizer, and her screaming baby is seized and placed into the arms of a new human “mother.”
 Thus begins Project Nim, a university-funded experiment to show that a chimpanzee can learn to communicate with language if raised like a human.
 Under the auspices of Columbia psychology professor Herb Terrace, the chimp, Nim, is brought to NYC to live with Stephanie LaFarge, one of Terrace’s former students.

 Though LaFarge knows next to nothing about chimps, her bond with Nim is immediate, but the collateral damage to her home and family eventually becomes a problem.
-Displeased with Nim’s unstructured upbringing, Terrace enlists psychology student Laura Petitto to ferry Nim back and forth to a Columbia classroom and teach him to sign language.
+Displeased with Nim’s unstructured upbringing, Terrace enlists psychology student Laura Petitto to ferry Nim back and forth to a Columbia classroom and teach him sign language.
 Eventually, he moves Nim and Petitto to the Delafield Estate, a Riverdale mansion owned by Columbia.
 As Nim learns to communicate using dozens of signs, the media latches on to Nim’s story, resulting in a cover piece in New York magazine.

 About the Filmmakers